gauteh/abunchoftags/README.md

    remote.
 According to the offlineimap documentation [0] the X-Keywords flags are synchronized in the same way as maildir flags (whatever that means [2]).

+1. Run `notmuch new` to detect any new or deleted files, or and renames.

 1. Synchronize tags remote-to-local (`-k`) using a `query` that filters out anything but the maildir in question.
 Use the `--mtime` flag to only sync messages that match the `query` and are modified after offlineimap was run: `echo $before_offlineimap`.